Google Data Studio Tutorial

 2. Publish your report

-3. Connect to more than 150 sources.
+3. Connect with more than 150 sources

-As I mentioned, you can pull data from Google’s own sources into Data Studio, such as Search Console, Google A
+As I mentioned, you can enter data from Google’s own sources in Data Studio, such as Search Console, Google Ads, YouTube and Campaign Manager.

 data studio